uc-cdis/fence/docs/register.md

 - Log out.
 Log in again.
 There should be no redirect to the registration form.
 - You can hit /user/register directly to re-register.
 - Now log in with a user that is an admin.
 Hit the /user/register/list endpoint.
 You should see your first test user's registration info.
-- Register Users is an option feature
+- Register Users is an optional feature
 - The user information provided during registration IS NOT VALIDATED IN ANY WAY currently
 - The registration page is not customizable at the moment